- Online advertising is one of the best tools every small business needs to utilise because of the very many benefits it provides.

 Over the last decade, small business online marketing has become a fundamental driver for the success of businesses of all shapes and sizes, in particular when it comes to growth in sales.
 With the increase of customers buying and searching online, businesses need to invest time into their website, and also their online marketing strategy.
-According to Nielsen ‘The Australian Online Landscape Review’ (July, 2003), Google has the highest unique audience available on the Internet, with 16.5 million Australian’s online, it is hard to overlook online marketing, let alone Google’s advertising platform for SMEs; due to the amount of unique searches conducted daily.
+According to Nielsen ‘The Australian Online Landscape Review’ (July, 2003), Google has the highest unique audience available on the Internet, with 16.5 million Australian’s online, it is hard to overlook online marketing, let alone Google AdWords for small business advertising due to the amount of unique searches conducted daily.

-SMEs can irrefutably benefit from advertising on Google via AdWords due to the number settings that are unique to AdWords, which will be discussed in this article.
+SMEs can irrefutably benefit from Google AdWords for small business due to the number settings that are unique to AdWords, which will be discussed in this article.

 This article will:

-- Demonstrate 6 reasons for SMEs to use AdWords.
+- Demonstrate 6 reasons to use Google AdWords for small business.

 AdWords is a highly effective form of small business online marketing offered by Google, which is divided between two networks: search and display network.